Shaunwei/RealChar/README.md

     ```sh
     alembic upgrade head
     ```
+    This ensures your database schema is up to date.
+Please run this after every time you pull the main branch.
 - **Step 5**.
 Setup `.env`: update API keys and select module
    ```sh
    cp .env.example .env